jhajek/Linux-text-book-part-1/files/Labs/Chapter-07/lab-chapter-07.md

 1) Using the `mv` command, move your shell-script: `first-shell.sh` to `/home/vagrant/.local/bin` (replace `vagrant` with your system username).
 Execute the command: by typing just `first-shell.sh`, without any slashes or sudo commands and take a screenshot of the output
     i) Demonstrate the output
-1) In Ubuntu Server, inside the Textbook sample code: `files > Chapter-07 > logs > u_ex151002.log` write a `grep` command to find each line that has `.php` in it
+1. On an OS of your choice, inside the Textbook sample code: `files > Chapter-07 > logs > host2.deny` write a script that will cut the second column, sort the values numerically and redirect the modified output to a file named: `sorted-ips.txt`.
+Execute this script.
-    i) Demonstrate the output of the command
+    1. Demonstrate the output of the command

 #### Deliverable